symfony-cmf/routing-bundle/README.md

 ### Configuration

-To configure the resolvers, you can specify mappings.
-Presence of each of the mappings makes the DI container inject the respective resolver into the DoctrineRouter.
+To configure the ControllerMappers, you can specify mappings.
+Presence of each of the mappings makes the DI container inject the respective mapper into the DoctrineRouter.

 The possible mappings are (in order of precedence):

-* (Explicit controller): If there is a _controller set in getRouteDefaults(), it is used and no resolver is asked.
+* (Explicit controller): If there is a _controller set in getRouteDefaults(), it is used and no mapper is asked.
 * Explicit template: requires the route document to return a '_template' parameter in getRouteDefaults.
-The configured generic controller is returned by the resolver.
+The configured generic controller is returned by the mapper.
 * Controller by alias: requires the route document to return a 'type' value in getRouteDefaults()
 * Controller by class: requires the route document to return an object for